stairch/awesome-hslu/README.md

 You're also welcome to edit this list yourself!
 Please read the [CONTRIBUTING](CONTRIBUTING.md) guidelines to get started.

-Should this list be translated to German? 🤔 [Vote here!](https://github.com/eddex/awesome-hslu/issues/20)

 ## Table of Contents
 - [HSLU Modules](#hslu-modules)
     - [AD](#ad)